cparrapa/micropythonlibs/README.md

 New components and examples are always welcome!

+* wirings folder includes some of the default connections and circuit diagrams that are mostly used in the examples, as well as the GPIO pin numbers for the main circuit board.

 * blocks folder is for examples that work in webcode.
 This will help beginners to do transition.
 The idea is to have for every example both text and block versions.

-The best version of MicroPython to use the control is v1.19.
+The best version of MicroPython to use the remote control is v1.19.

 The most recent version of MicroPython (v1.22) has problems handling Modes widget changes but has good update on the OLED library for using elipses.